Menu

 Starting a King's Bench Case

-Most King’s Bench cases are started with a Statement of Claim.
-In some cases the Rules of Court or another law require an action to be started with an Originating Application.
-These are generally used when a law specifically says that someone can make an Application to court to resolve a certain issue.
+Most King’s Bench cases are started with a statement of claim.
+In some cases, the King’s Bench Rules or another law require an action to be started with an originating application.
+These are generally used when a law specifically says that someone can make an application to court to resolve a certain issue.
+In other cases, a matter may get to King’s Bench through a notice of appeal.
+For example, matters from Small Claims Court are appealed to King’s Bench.

-Family law cases are started with a Petition.
+Family law cases are started with a petition.
 See Family Law Saskatchewan for more information and to use the Form Wizard to create the court forms you need.
-Different forms are also required where someone is asking the court to review the decision of a Government Agency or where the matter involves an Estate.
+There is also a different form for applications for probate of an estate.

 Statement of Claim

-There are some general rules that apply to a Statement of Claim.
+There are some general rules that apply to a statement of claim.
 There are also detailed rules that apply to certain types of cases.
 You will need to review these rules to see if they apply to your case.
-The rules about Statements of Claim can be found in Part 13 of the King’s Bench Rules of Court.

-The Statement of Claim must include the facts you will rely on to make your case but not the evidence that will be used to prove those facts.
-It must tell the other party what you are claiming and why.
+The statement of claim must include the facts you will rely on to make your case.
+Do not, however, include the evidence that will be used to prove those facts.
+The claim must tell the other party what you are claiming and why.

-• names of the parties and where they live
+• the names of the parties and where they live

 • what you are claiming